amctagg1/eleventy-starter/README.md

 ## Eleventy Config
-Eleventy compiles to static HTML in a folder called _site The _site folder and eleventy's npm dependencies are excluded from git tracking using the .gitignore field CSS and images are configured to auto-copy into the _site folder in eleventy.js
+Eleventy compiles to static HTML in a folder called _site
+The _site folder and eleventy's npm dependencies are excluded from git tracking using the .gitignore file
+CSS and images are configured to auto-copy into the _site folder in eleventy.js